memgraph/documentation/pages/querying/performance-optimization.md

 ## Cyphermorphism

-When writing longer query chains, try to keep them compact as possible.
+When writing longer query chains, try to keep them as compact as possible.

 Here is an example of longer query chains: